-The Café, located centrally in the Main Complex is open from 7 a.m. to 6 p.m., Monday-Friday.
+Belleville Campus: The Cafeteria is located centrally in the Main Complex is open from 7:30 a.m. to 6 p.m., Monday-Thursday.

-Starbucks[®] is located in the Liberal Arts Complex and is open 7 a.m. to 6 p.m., Monday-Friday.
+Brew Strom Cafe (Starbucks) is located in the Liberal Arts Complex and is open 7:30 a.m. to 6 p.m., Monday-Friday. \\Hours are subject to change